ruuda/noblit/docs/examples/bug-tracker.md

 # Bug Tracker Example

-*Note: This example is completely hypothetical, constructed to explore syntax and requirements.
-You cannot actually run these queries.*
+*Note: This example is outdated.
+For a working, albeit less documented example, take a look at the files in the ‘golden’ directory of the repository.*

 Suppose we would want to build a database for a bug tracker, where users can file and comment on issues, and set and change certain properties.
 This is an